actris/data-management-plan/DMP/initial-DMP.md

 #### Data utility

-Data utility specifically related to the DC unit (see data summary at ASC for example)
+Data utility specifically related to the DC unit (see data summary at ASC for under the "Data utility" section for an example)

 #### Outline of data life cycle (workflow and workflow diagram)
 Detail on the data life cycle and workflow (workflow diagrams for data production) for in situ observations can be found in [*Appendix 3: ACTRIS in situ aerosol, cloud and trace gas data lifecycle and workflow (draft)*](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-3-actris-in-situ-data-centre-unit-in-situ-data-life-cycle-and-workflow-diagram).